Measurement Integrity in Peer Prediction: A Peer Assessment Case Study: Discussion

 \section{Discussion}

-We have introduced a novel desideratum for peer prediction mechanisms---the property of measurement integrity.
-We showed how to quantify this property using computational experiments involving agent-based models of peer assessment.
-We then showed how the same approach can be used to quantify an empirical notion of robustness against strategic behavior, which---as a theoretical property---has been the primary focus of previous work on peer prediction.

-We find that there is an apparent trade-off between measurement integrity and robustness against strategic behavior.
-However, certain peer prediction mechanisms---particularly those that can be supplemented with parametric statistical modeling---are able to somewhat effectively balance these two important properties.
-In experiments with additional mechanisms that have largely not yet been studied in the peer prediction literature (\Cref{appendix:additional-mechanisms}), we have found this trade-off to be persistent.
-None of the novel mechanisms that we considered were able to significantly extend the Pareto frontier, illustrated in \Cref{fig:2D-tradeoff}, of the trade-off established by the mechanisms from the current peer prediction literature that we consider in this work.

-Although our results are established within the context of our specific agent-based model of peer assessment, we expect that many of our results will continue to hold in other settings.
-For example, the usefulness of parametric mechanisms is likely to extend to other settings characterized by a relative scarcity of data.
-We also expect the persistent trade-off between measurement integrity and robustness against strategic behavior will remain in other settings.
-On the other hand, there are particular challenges of peer assessment---particularly the scarcity of data---that are not a concern in other settings of interest.
-This indicates that a mechanism's performance in our experiments will not necessarily predict its performance universally.
-For example, there is some theoretical evidence that the DMI mechanism is a good candidate to demonstrate measurement integrity in settings where there is enough data to support its full power \cite{Kong2020}.
+We introduced measurement integrity as a novel property to consider in the design and analysis of peer prediction mechanisms.
+Alongside the more well-studied property of robustness against strategic reporting, measurement integrity plays an important role in understanding their practical performance.
+We focused on quantifying these properties empirically, using computational experiments with both an ABM and with real data.
+As a result, we were able to meaningfully differentiate mechanisms from the peer prediction literature in a way that has not been possible with theoretical analysis alone.
+Ultimately, we identified an apparent trade-off between our two dimensions of analysis (\Cref{fig:2D-tradeoff}) and found that parametric peer prediction mechanisms were best able to balance the two properties that characterize those dimensions.

-More generally, our unambiguous results suggest that our methodology itself---performing computational experiments that employ realistic agent-based models to quantify the empirical properties of peer prediction mechanisms---is a useful technique for evaluating desirable mechanism properties, including but not limited to measurement integrity and robustness against strategic behavior.
-In particular, that our approach facilitates more direct comparisons between mechanisms may be useful to practitioners looking select a peer prediction mechanism to deploy in a particular application.
+Our unambiguous results suggest that our methodology itself---performing computational experiments to quantify mechanisms' empirical properties---is useful for investigating desiderata, including but not limited to measurement integrity and robustness against strategic reporting.
+In particular, that our approach facilitates more direct comparisons between mechanisms and uncovers consequences of implementation choices that are often abstracted away in theoretical analysis may be useful to practitioners looking select a peer prediction mechanism to deploy in a particular application.